-While our significant accounting policies are described in more detail in Note 2 to our consolidated financial statements, we believe that the following accounting policies are those most critical to the judgements and estimates used in the preparation of our consolidated financial statements.
+While our significant accounting policies are described in more detail in Note 2 to our consolidated financial statements, we have identified several accounting policies that are critical to the judgements and estimates used in the preparation of our consolidated financial statements.
+These policies relate to research and development costs and stock-based compensation.
+A discussion of these policies can be found in the "Critical Accounting Policies and Significant Judgments and Estimates" section of our Form 10-K.